 How often you have hormone therapy

-You might have hormone therapy that you take all the time (continuous therapy).
-Or you might have a few months of treatment and then a break (intermittent therapy).
+You usually have hormone therapy that you take all the time (continuous therapy).
+Or you may have a few months of treatment and then a break (intermittent therapy).
 It's thought that having intermittent therapy might reduce the side effects you get, but more research needs to be done to look into this.

 You might have: